 For the first mile or so, the trail is woodsy and very easy-going.
 Some of these hemlocks are very old…

 As the trail winds uphill, the forest changes to mostly deciduous and there are many dramatic glacial erratics.

 At 2800’, this large boulder marks the beginning of the steepest section of trail…

 Although this is not yet the Devil’s Path, the higher you go the more rugged the terrain becomes…

 The last 500’ of elevation before the col is steep.
 Take your time, resting as necessary.

-This was the first trail I ever hiked in the Catskills — and I turned around somewhere around here before even making it to the col. I tried again a few weeks later, with more prep and knowledge, and that time made it up to Indian Head.
+This was the first trail I ever hiked in the Catskills — and I had turned around here before even making it to the col. I tried again a few weeks later, with more prep and knowledge, and that time made it up to Indian Head.
 It was very sweet to climb this trail again after so long, on much stronger legs.